hempnall/conan-tutorial/README.md

 ```
 In the ```source```, we would like to get the source of the package from this repository.
 We can use an absolute URL for this.

+> Note: The copy command in the code below is not portable.
+It only works on my machine.
+The copy command must download the source from a universally referencable location.

 ```
     def source(self):
         self.run("cp -r /path/to/lib2 .")